saucelabs-training/demo-js/webdriverio/appium-app/examples/up-download-file/README.md

 See this [config](test/configs/wdio.android.sauce.real.conf.js)-file for more information.

-## Run tests on Sauce Labs Android real devices in the Legacy RDC
-If you want to run the tests on Sauce Labs real devices in the **Legacy RDC** then you can run the Android test with

-    // If using the US DC
-    npm run test.legacy.rdc.android.us

-    // If using the EU DC
-    npm run test.legacy.rdc.android.eu

-The tests will be executed on a Samsung Galaxy 10.

-See this [config](test/configs/wdio.android.legacy.rdc.conf.js)-file for more information.

 ## Run tests on Sauce Labs Android Emulators
 If you want to run the tests on Sauce Labs Android Emulators then you can run the Android test with